StephenGoedhart/DesignPatternsSimplified/README.md

 ![alt text]( https://github.com/StephenGoedhart/DesignPatternsSimplified/blob/master/Src/images/commandDesignPatternDiagram.png "Command Design Pattern Diagram")

-By separating method calls using the implementation of the command design pattern we reach a new level of decoupling and possibilities.
+By separating method invocation from method declaration using the implementation of the command design pattern we reach a new level of decoupling and possibilities.
 * Call multiple receiver methods within the command.
 * Call commands within commands.
 * Extent behavior by adding / altering commands without worrying about the actual implementation.